arnoldt100/anansi/documentation/source/notational_conventions.rst

 .. toctree::
    :maxdepth: 1

-We shall adopt the conventions used in the book Learning the bash Shell [NR1998]_:
+We shall adopt the following notational convention :

     - The *italic* font is used for filenames, directories, non-unix shell commands, and shell functions.